jtiscione/e-paper-frame/README.md

 If you do not have a 5.65 inch display, you need to edit device.txt and replace its device "EPD_5in65" with one of the other currently supported codes (currently "EPD_3in7" and "EPD_2in9B" are supported).
-You must also edit `device.txt` if you do not live in the U.S.
+You must also edit `device.txt` with the correct code if you do not live in the U.S. so that the wi-fi works correctly.

 After transferring these six files to the Pico, it can be disconnected.
-A computer is no longer needed.
 The `main.py` script will start up once the Pico is connected to USB power.

 Since there are no wi-fi credentials set up initially, the e-paper display will render a message within a minute, reporting that it has created its own wireless access point.
 It will display the network name and password,